pivotal/blog/content/post/spring-boot-injecting-credentials.md

 ~~~

 ## Local Properties
-Now that we are taking advantage of the Spring Boot [Cloud Foundry VCAP Environment Post Processor](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/cloud/CloudFoundryVcapEnvironmentPostProcessor.html), we can also now easily provide local/development credentials where needed.
+Now that we are taking advantage of the VCAP post-processor, we can also now easily provide local/development credentials where needed.

 #### application-dev.yml
 ~~~yaml